koshachy/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 ## Running Tests

-Running tests in a Gradle build is currently supported by default for JVM, Android, Linux, Windows and macOS; JS and other Kotlin/Native targets need to be manually configured to run the tests with an appropriate environment, an emulator or a test framework.
+Running tests in a Gradle build is supported by default for JVM, Android, Linux, Windows, and macOS.
+You need to configure JS and other Kotlin/Native targets manually to run the tests with an appropriate environment, an emulator, or a test framework.

 A test task is created under the name `<targetName>Test` for each target that is suitable for testing.
 Run the `check` task to run the tests for all targets.